mattlean/lean-js-app-starter/docs/nodejs/nodejs/examples.md

 **Before running these examples, you must first go through the steps in the ["Getting Started" documentation](getting_started.md).**

 ## *chan API: Anonymous Text Board API
 The backend REST API for an anonymous text board called *chan (pronounced star-chan).
+Available by default with the [`nodejs` release].
 Optionally connects with the *chan frontend app which is a [browser example](../../browser/examples.md).

 Follow these steps:
 1. Open a terminal and run [`mongod`](https://docs.mongodb.com/manual/reference/program/mongod).
 2. After `mongod` is running, open another terminal and run the backend API with the `start:dev:watch` [`package.json`](../../../package.json) script.
 The API should now be running at [localhost:9001](http://localhost:9001).
 3. Now you can interface with the API.
 We recommend using [Postman](https://getpostman.com) to do this.
+Details on how to import a collection and environment for this can be found in the ["Postman" documentation](../../tools/postman.md).

 ### Endpoints
 All requests bodies must have a `Content-Type` of `application/json`.